vtex-apps/store-sitemap/docs/README.md

    }
    ```

-   >ℹ️ For **cross-border stores**, having a sitemap capable of handling route internationalization is an important SEO feature.
+   >ℹ️ For [cross-border stores](https://developers.vtex.com/docs/guides/vtex-io-cross-border-stores), having a sitemap capable of handling route internationalization is an important SEO feature.
 This guarantees that each route has its alternative link for the supported locale binding.
 Therefore, **if your store is a cross-border one**, keep in mind that the `saveIndex` mutation also accepts the `binding` id as an argument.
 That means that, by specifying the `binding` id, you can add your new index to the sitemap of the desired binding.
 If the `binding` id is not specified, the mutation will consider the store's default binding.

 5. Check the updated sitemap for the current workspace you are working on by accessing `https://{workspace}--{account}.myvtex.com/sitemap.xml` in your browser.